 Since October 2011, Georgina has accepted public access instructions.

-Within public law proceedings, Georgina had experiences of complex fact finding and welfare hearings involving non-accidental injury, sexual abuse, severe neglect and substance abuse.
+Within public law proceedings, Georgina has experience of complex fact-finding and welfare hearings involving non-accidental injury, sexual abuse, severe neglect and substance abuse.
 She was instructed by Local Authorities, parents, children through their Guardians and interveners, including grandparents.
 She frequently acted for vulnerable clients, including those suffering from learning or mental health difficulties.
 While Georgina continues to draw on her public law experience, her practice now focuses on private law children, including international children law, and financial remedy work.